MacThings/eZeus/README.md

 https://github.com/MaurycyLiebner/eZeus

 I compiled it for macOS as Universal Binary (x86/ARM).
-Simply put the Folders
+Simply put the Folders from the original Game

 Audio